Global review of good practices in the field of unarmed civilian protection

 Nonviolent Peaceforce thanks all those who facilitated and/or took notes, all participants, and all donors!

 Assemble the first UCP Good Practices conference gathering practitioners, field partners, beneficiaries, policy makers and academics to discuss the findings of the case studies and consultation groups, and validate UCP good practices that can be scaled up and replicated as well as improve upon existing practice.
 The organizations currently practicing UCP have never all met.
 The conference will also help to establish an international UCP network.
-It is currently scheduled to take place in the first half of 2021.

 Publish, disseminate and evaluate findings.
 After the good practices are identified, analyzed and validated in stages 1-3, they will be disseminated to all of the organizations currently practicing UCP for integration into training materials.
 Findings will also be presented to potential new practitioners, policy makers and funders including the United Nations Department of Peacekeeping Operations, UN Department of Political Affairs, UN Friends of Protection of Civilians, regional organizations including ASEAN, the African Union and the European Union; the International Committee of the Red Cross and Red Crescent and civil society networks like the West African Network for Peace Building, the European Peacebuilding Liaison Office, the Alliance for Peacebuilding, Frontline Defenders and War Resisters International.
 Findings will also be shared with groups working only on the local level.